- For mentoring, see the Fellowships Mentoring page.

 A series of Action items were identified to progress the work of the Committee, and it was noted that there would be a mentoring webinar specifically to support applicants for the 2016 Fellowships program.

-In the Brief Report on the meeting the final list of roles, tasks and suggested teams for each was proposed to be:
+In the pdf Brief Report (60 KB) on the meeting the final list of roles, tasks and suggested teams for each was proposed to be:

 Tasks: Efficiency of the process, update FAQs and applications based on feedback, updating the list of reviewers, overseeing final selection process